unnatg/ML-CLI/README.md

 ### main.py
-    This is the main file for running the above scripts To build the model we have used:
+    This is the main file for running the above scripts To build the model I have used:
       1) KNeighborsRegressor
       2) SupportVectorRegressor
       3) RandomForestRegressor